Top 10 Less Crowded Treks in Nepal : Hidden Himalayan Adventures

 Tsum Valley Trek

 Tsum Valley Trek is pretty much buried under a Buddhist kingdom in the mountains.
 It is also a restricted zone, hence requires special permits, making it quiet and very original.
 It is a 120-kilometer distance and can be completed in 10-12 days.
 It will reward you with spectacular natural views and another life experience of living with Tibetan Buddhist people.
 At the top is the quiet Mu Gompa monastery, perched at an altitude of approximately 3,700 meters overlooking the whole valley below.
-And now a little bit out of the serene and calm into a bit rough and tumble ride down the mountains on the way out of Kathmandu to Machha Khola.
+And now a little bit out of the serene and calm, into a bit rough and tumble ride down the mountains on the way out of Kathmandu to Machha Khola.
 Hold on to your seat, for it shall surely add to the fun!
 Then you walk through huge, thick forests and tiny villages like Jagat and Chumling.
 These villages seem like they could be straight out of a movie, as if time stopped there.
 Then what excites everyone is getting to meet the people of Tsum.
 They live life the way their forefathers did centuries ago!
 Can you imagine?
 You'll traverse some rushing rivers and scrambling hills, but it's not killer hard.

 Tamang Heritage Trail

 Looking for something awesome but not too crazy?
 The Tamang Heritage Trail is perfect!
-In 6 to 10 days, the trail makes its way in the Langtang Region for 50 kilometers.
+In 6 to 10 days, the trail makes its way through the Langtang Region for 50 kilometers.
 In the ideal world, this trek would be for families or people wishing for real mountain culture sans extreme challenges.
 Passing through traditional Tamang villages north of Kathmandu, where ancient customs remain impressively preserved.
 They will welcome you in villages such as Gatlang, Tatopani, and Briddim.
 See how they make their crafts; learn about their traditions; and believe me, they are the friendliest people.

 Annapurna Circuit Trek